-Frequently Asked Questions about the Top Doctors Process.
+Frequently asked questions about the Top Doctors selection process.

 Why didn't you choose my doctor?

 We don't pick the docs—Denver physicians do.
-For the past 14 years, 5280 has surveyed doctors and asked them, specialty by specialty, which metro-area physicians they would trust to treat them or their families.
+For the past 15 years, 5280 has surveyed doctors and asked them, specialty by specialty, which metro-area physicians they would trust to treat them or their families.
 Our theory is that medical professionals are best qualified to judge other medical professionals.
-The ballot is posted online at 5280.com.
+The ballot is posted online at 5280.com from mid-April to mid-May each year.
 Every metro-area doctor with a valid Colorado medical license can fill it out.
 Once the doctor hits "save," the votes are entered into our database and automatically tallied.

-So doesn't that make it one big popularity contest?
+So doesn't that make it a big popularity contest?